ietf-wg-cellar/matroska-specification/notes.md

 `middle.mkv`| `a77b3598941cb803eac0fcdafe44fac9` | n/a                                | `6c92285fa6d3e827b198d120ea3ac674`
 `end.mkv`   | `6c92285fa6d3e827b198d120ea3ac674` | n/a                                | n/a

-A next example where the `PrevUID Element` is used only.
+A next example where only the `PrevUID` Element is used.

 file name   | `SegmentUID`                       | `PrevUID`                          | `NextUID`
 :-----------|:-----------------------------------|:-----------------------------------|:---------